 Introduction to Neon Effect in Illustrator

-Neon Effect provides a glowing kind of effect to any shape or text you create in Illustrator.
-To produce neon effects with stroke blends, you require to produce two definite sections.
-Section one is the neon tubing, which can be considered good but it does not genuinely have a neon effect.
+Neon Effect provides a glowing effect to any shape or text you create in Illustrator.
+You must produce two definite sections to produce neon effects with stroke blends.
+Section one is the neon tubing, which can be considered good but does not genuinely have a neon effect.
 The second section is the reflection of the tubing of the background, which usually materializes as the glowing region.
 These two different blends provide the apparition of lit neon.

 Primarily, producing a neon effect merely demands that you create two duplicates of the blended object.
 The duplicate in the front needs a blend where the top object has a lighter stroke weight and a brighter color to imitate the glow of a neon tube.
-The duplicate in the back utilizes a stroke that is wider and combines to the darker color of the background.
-Neon effects function much greater when the background is very dark, though some engaging effects can be attained with light backgrounds too.
+The duplicate in the back utilizes a wider stroke and combines with the darker color of the background.
+Neon effects function much better when the background is very dark, though some engaging effects can also be attained with light backgrounds.

 How to Create a Neon Effect in Illustrator?